-3.8 Disclosure Log
+3.8.
+Disclosure Log

-In compliance with the Act, NAIF will make certain documents released in response to FOI requests available through the Information Disclosure Log on the NAIF website.
+In compliance with the Act and subject to certain exemptions, NAIF will make certain documents released in response to FOI requests available through the Information Disclosure Log on the NAIF website.

-3.9 Information available outside of the Freedom of Information Process
+3.9.
+Information available outside of the Freedom of Information Process

 You can seek access to certain information, including personal information NAIF holds about you, without following a formal process, such as under the Act.
+Further information relating to NAIF's privacy practices can be viewed on NAIF's website at https://naif.gov.au/media/3egnyfij/privacy-policy-november-2023.pdf